Jeffstr00/Mapping_Earthquakes/README.md

 ## Overview

-As a data visualization specialist at the Disaster Reporting Network, we were asked to build insightful data visualizations with interactive featuring on earthquakes around the world.
-Being able to present earthquake information via interactive maps should enable the company to draw people in who might otherwise be bored with information being displayed in a standard list or spreadsheet.
+As a data visualization specialist at the Disaster Reporting Network, we were asked to build insightful data visualizations with interactive featureson earthquakes around the world.
+Being able to present earthquake information on interactive maps should enable the company to draw people in who might otherwise be bored with information being displayed via a standard list or spreadsheet.

 ![Initial Earthquake Map](https://github.com/Jeffstr00/Mapping_Earthquakes/blob/main/Resources/map1.png)